 - Establish resistance and support planes.
 Move long-term highs, lows and trends onto short-term graphs.
 This puts current prices into perspective and may provide pertinent limitations on current trends.

 - Draw trend lines and trading channels.

 - Watch for obvious cycles, formations and patterns.

-Make predictions and evaluate performance.
-Practice is the key.
-The more experienced you are, the better your estimates.
+- Make predictions and evaluate performance.
+Practice is important, as the more experienced you are, the better your estimates.
 Keep a diary of your estimates and compare them with the real world.
 This can be your best education in analyzing markets.

-Technical analysis can be used to study commodity markets.
-The methods discussed here provide an overview of the basic techniques.
-There are many others, each with their own supporters and their own degree of success.
+Technical analysis is to study commodity markets.
+There are many analysis techniques, each with their own supporters and their own degree of success.
 With practice and dedication, producers will find technical analysis a valued addition to their marketing skillset.